Monday, February 16, 2026

-In this tutorial, I will show you how to build a server-side Blazor application that connects directly with SQLite database using Entity Framework Core.
-We will then scaffold the CRUD pages with the microsoft.dotnet-scaffold tool.
+In this tutorial, I will show you how to build a server-side Blazor application that connects directly to SQLite database using Entity Framework Core.
+We will scaffold the CRUD pages with the microsoft.dotnet-scaffold tool.
+There is also a quick into into the QuickGrid component.

 Source Code: https://github.com/medhatelmasry/BlazorStudents